bionic-gpt/bionic-gpt/website/content/docs/enterprise-edition/cloudflare.md

 To connect to a domain you won you need to setup 2 routes as follows.

-![Alt text](../cloudflare-routes.png "Cloudflare Routes") You should now be able to access bionic via
+![Alt text](../cloudflare-routes.png "Cloudflare Routes") You should now be able to access bionic via your domain.